gvwilson/sensibleadventures/shudarga/notes.md

     - And that Damcho's self-assurance came at a price
   - Represents those who keep their dignity in defeat

-- Panday Sapphire Choenyi: also Shudarga's housemate
+- Choenyi: also Shudarga's housemate
-  - 14-year-old boy
+  - 14-year-old boy (Panday Sapphire Choenyi)
   - Like everyone else, he has figured out that Shudarga is nobility
   - Sucks up
     - Part of why Shudarga likes Damcho is that Damcho *isn't* Choenyi